MEET THE DOULA

 I had a planned home birth that turned into a cesarean in 2017, followed by a beautiful home birth VBAC in 2021.
 My own birth experiences have greatly informed who I am as a doula.
-I am forever indebted to all the midwives and doulas who have graciously mentored me in my transition to birth work and supported me in my own birth journey.
+I am forever indebted to all the midwives and doulas who have graciously mentored me in my transition to birth work and supported me in my own birth and postpartum journeys.